 This is a huge case and is really only a good idea if you have a lot of space on or under your desk.
-See the picture above for a size comparison between the HAF X and the HAF 932.
+See the picture above for a look at complete build.

-Overall, this is a good case and is easily one of the best full-tower cases on the market.
-You pay a premium for a case this size, but Cooler Master has added enough features to make it worthwhile.
+Overall, this is a good case and is easily one of the best full tower computer cases on the market.
+You pay a premium for a case this size, but Corsair has added enough features to make it worthwhile.
 For me, I love the room as well.
 You can place just about as many solid state drives as you need and it accommodates a huge cooler as well.

 Compatiblitity: Micro ATX, ATX, Extended ATX, and XL-ATX